AndreasCnaus/PiCAN/README.md

 # PiCAN Project
-    This project consists of Linux Device Driver for MCP2515 CAN-chip as well as the user-space configuration and test tool for Linux
+This project consists of Linux Device Driver for MCP2515 CAN-chip as well as the user-space configuration and test tool.